 Our Wayward Fate by Gloria Chao follows a Taiwanese-American girl named Ali Chu, who feels alienated from her peers as the only non-white person at school in her small Midwestern town.
 But when another Taiwanese-American teen boy—who happens to also be extremely cute—moves in, he sets off a chain of events that forces Ali to question everything she thought she knew about her family, her past, and her future.
 This book has it all—a strong-willed, sassy heroine; a swoony romance; and juicy family drama that will make you laugh and cry, often at the same time.
 But more than that, this book dives deeply into the devastating impact of what can happen when communication lines break down within a family.
 Gloria’s debut novel, American Panda, was published to some seriously phenomenal acclaim, garnering a whopping four starred reviews, JLG and Indie Next selections, as well as pick-up from major media outlets like The Wall Street Journal.
 Bestselling author David Arnold says it best when he talks about this book, saying, “No one writes family in all its beauty and complexity like Gloria Chao.”

 HC: 9781534427617; EB: 9781534427631; Audio: 9781508299301; October 15, 2019; Ages 12 & up

 Spotlight on Audio

 Enjoy an audiobook excerpt playlist from our children’s audio group.
-Many of these are clips of previous books from authors with new books on the Summer 2019 list.
+Many of these are clips of previous books from authors with new books on the Fall 2019 list.